jameskatiba/Microsoft-Film-Recommendation-System/README.md

 ### Future Work
 #### Further Analysis
 - conduct analysis on related datasets to find other recommenations to make microsoft more successful after they have already started producing their own films
  Examples of the next step will be:

 1. Companies to co-operate with
 2. The best month to produce movies
-3.Movie Directors that Microsoft can Work with
+3. Movie Directors that Microsoft can Work with